wistia/wistia-open-docs/_posts/data-api.md

 updated             | The date when the media was last changed. assets              | An array of the assets available for this media.
-See the table below for a description the fields in each asset object. embedCode           | DEPRECATED: If you want to programmatically embed videos, use the <a href="{{ '/construct-an-embed-code' | post_url }}">Embedding API</a>. description         | A description for the media which usually appears near the top of the sidebar on the media&#039;s page. hashed_id           | A unique alphanumeric identifier for this media.
+See the table below for a description the fields in each asset object. embedCode           | DEPRECATED: If you want to programmatically embed videos, use the <a href="{{ '/construct-an-embed-code' | post_url }}">Embedding API</a>. description         | A description for the media which usually appears near the top of the sidebar on the media's page. hashed_id           | A unique alphanumeric identifier for this media.
 It's used all over the place, from URLs inside the Wistia application (e.g. http://home.wistia.com/medias/jocs98za4l) to embed codes!

 Each asset object in the assets array has the following properties: